A categorification of acyclic principal coefficient cluster algebras

 The frozen subquiver $\lift{F}$ is defined by

-Note that the head and tail of any arrow in $\lift{F}_1$ lies in $\lift{F}_0$, so these subsets describe a valid subquiver of $\lift{Q}$, that is in fact full.
-The quiver $\lift{F}$ is also bipartite, meaning that every vertex is either a source or a sink, and so it has no paths of length greater than $1$; precisely, vertices of the form $i^+$ are sources, and those of the form $i^-$ are sinks.
-When viewed in $\lift{Q}$, each vertex $i^+$ has unique incoming arrow $\alpha_i$ and each $i^-$ has unique outgoing arrow $\beta_i$.
+Note that the head and tail of any arrow in $\lift{F}_1$ lies in $\lift{F}_0$, so these subsets describe a valid subquiver of $\lift{Q}$, which is even full.
+The quiver $\lift{F}$ is also bipartite, meaning that every vertex is either a source or a sink, and so it has no paths of length greater than $1$; precisely, the vertices in $Q_0^+$ are sources in $\lift{F}$, and those in $Q_0^-$ are sinks.
+As a vertex of $\lift{Q}$, each $i^+$ has unique incoming arrow $\alpha_i$ and each $i^-$ has unique outgoing arrow $\beta_i$.

 Finally, we define a potential $\lift{W}$ on $\lift{Q}$ by

 and let

 be the frozen Jacobian algebra determined by $(\lift{Q},\lift{F},\lift{W})$.
 We denote the boundary algebra of $A_{Q,W}$ by $B_{Q,W}=eA_{Q,W}e$, where $e=\sum_{i\in Q_0}(e_i^++e_i^-)$ is the frozen idempotent of $A_{Q,W}$. \end{defn}